Summer Bat Count

 - Don't shine a flashlight at the exit point - bats are shy and cautious and might not come out.

 - Tally the bats as they fly out for their nightly insect-eating!
-Most will have flown out by the time it's totally dark.
+Most will have left by the time it's totally dark outside.
 Record your observations on the data sheet.

 - Mail us your data sheet at the end of the summer.